cleominz/dsa3101-group-9/README.md

 │   ├── templates/                                          # HTML templates for Flask web application │   │   └── index.html                                      # Main page template with map and date selector
-│   ├── Dockerfile                                          # Docker configuration for containerizing the app │   ├── requirements.txt                                    # Python dependencies for the project
+│   ├── Dockerfile                                          # Docker configuration for containerizing the app │   ├── app.py                                              # Flask application entry point
-│   ├── app.py                                              # Flask application entry point
+│   ├── requirements.txt                                    # Python dependencies for the project
 │   └── simulation.py                                       # Python script for simulation
+├── sql/                                                    # SQL scripts for database setup and data management │   ├── db-data.sql                                         # Script to populate the database with data │   ├── db-schema.sql                                       # Defines the database schema
+│   └── exploration of final_synthetic_data.sql             # Script to explore the final_synthetic_data.csv using SQL
 ├── subgroup A/                                             # Folder for Subgroup A's work │   ├── A1.ipynb                                            # Data analysis and insights by Subgroup A │   ├── A2.ipynb                                            # Additional analysis by Subgroup A